ARE YOUR ANTIDEPRESSANTS WORKING

 than antidepressants, as they are anti-convulsive drugs

-familiar with various types of antidepressants, and can function
+with various types of antidepressants, and can function as your

-as your advocate (or go-between) with your prescribing physician.
+advocate or go-between, with your prescribing physician.
+Your

-Your psychiatrist typically sees you for follow-up visits once
+psychiatrist typically sees you for follow-up visits once every

 but your weekly clinician has a more direct sense

-of how you're feeling, and should be alert to any side-effects;
+of what you're feeling, and should be alert to any side-effects;

 lethargy/fatigue, skin rashes, sleeplessness, sexual difficulties,